ai-cfia/ai-cfia-ia-acia.github.io/docs/about/team/the-software-development-team.md

 **Hello everyone!** 👋

-I am Ibrahim Kabir, a Backend Developer in the Artificial Intelligence Laboratory team, and my role involves designing and implementing the server-side logic that powers our AI solutions.
+I am Ibrahim Kabir, a backend developer in the Artificial Intelligence Laboratory team, and my role involves designing and implementing the server-side logic that powers our AI solutions.

 With a degree in electronics, I discovered my passion for computer science.
-Being a Backend Developer at CFIA is a way for me to nurture this passion and continually expand my knowledge.
+Being a backend developer at CFIA is a way for me to nurture this passion and continually expand my knowledge.

 - Email : ibrahim.kabir@inspection.gc.ca